 Dr. Sami Schalk is an Assistant Professor of Gender & Women’s Studies at University of Wisconsin-Madison.
 She earned her BA in English (Creative Writing) and Women’s Studies from Miami University in 2008, her MFA in Creative Writing (Poetry) from University of Notre Dame in 2010, and her PhD in Gender Studies from Indiana University in 2014.

 Dr. Schalk’s interdisciplinary research focuses broadly on disability, race, and gender in contemporary American literature and culture, especially African American literature, speculative fiction, and women’s literature.
 She has published on literature, film, and material culture in a variety of peer-reviewed humanities journals.
+For a detailed list of publications and awards, see Dr. Schalk’s CV (last updated November 2017).
+Find links to all her open access articles and a form to request her other articles here.

 Dr. Schalk’s first book Bodyminds Reimagined: (Dis)ability, Race, and Gender in Black Women’s Speculative Fiction is forthcoming from Duke University Press in Spring 2018.
 Within she argues that black women writers of speculative fiction reimagine the possibilities and limits of bodyminds, changing the way we read and interpret categories like (dis)ability, race, gender and sexuality within the context of these non-realist texts.
 Dr. Schalk has also begun a second book project on crip and disability politics in contemporary African American art and activism, including the Black Panthers and the Black Lives Matter movement.